dhh1128/codecraft.co/decoupling-interfaces-as-versions-evolve-part-1.md

 Another disadvantage of late binding is that you introduce a new dependency -- this time on the supporting infrastructure.
 Maybe you're using a great SOAP toolkit for PHP and that toolkit makes it easy to late bind to a web service.
 But now you depend on your SOAP toolkit.
 What if another actor in your system doesn't have the same version of the toolkit?

 What we'd like is a mechanism that combines the predictability and robust tool support of the traditional approach to interface versioning with the flexibility of late binding to get the best of both worlds.
-In <a href="../../../2008/08/19/decoupling-interfaces-as-versions-evolve-part-2/">part 2</a> of this series, I'll look at some approaches to that goal, and discuss why they still leave me unsatisfied.
-In <a title="Decoupling Interfaces as Versions Evolve, Part 3" href="../../../2008/08/19/decoupling-interfaces-as-versions-evolve-part-3/">part 3</a>, I'll offer my own solution.
+In <a href="decoupling-interfaces-as-versions-evolve-part-3.md">part 3</a>, I'll offer my own solution.

 ---